 Dress for Success – Provides professional attire and a network of support and career development tools to adult female residents

-Interdenominational Theological Center (Department of Psychology of Religion and Pastoral Care) – Provides pastoral care for residents.
+Interdenominational Theological Center (Department of Psychology of Religion and Pastoral Care) – Provides substance abuse and supportive services for residents on a referral basis.
+Provides pastoral care interns.

-Mary Hall Freedom House - Provides in and out patient substance abuse treatment for female residents.
+Mary Hall Freedom Village – Provides in and out patient substance abuse treatment for female residents

 National AIDS Education & Services for Minorities, Inc. (NAESM) - Educates residents on HIV/AIDS (education and prevention) and makes health care and social services available.